 Alternative routes can't compensate.
 Saudi Arabia's East-West Pipeline and the UAE's Habshan-Fujairah pipeline together max out at 6-8.5 million bpd.
 With normal Hormuz transit at 21 million bpd, a full closure leaves a 12-14 million barrel per day unmitigated global shortfall.
 And for LNG, there are zero pipeline alternatives.

 This is hitting during Northern Hemisphere planting season.
 Farmers are already altering crop mixes — switching from nitrogen-heavy corn to soybeans (which fix their own nitrogen).
 This decision, being made right now in April 2026, will determine autumn harvest volumes.
+Meanwhile, grain shipping is getting hammered at the other end: with ships rerouting around the Cape of Good Hope to avoid Hormuz, Panama Canal wait times have stretched to 40 days.
+Oil tankers are outbidding grain carriers for scarce transit slots, pushing food cargoes to the back of the queue and increasing grain shipping rates by 50-60%.

 The FAO Food Price Index hit 128.5 in March 2026 (up 2.4% month-over-month).
 Wheat prices jumped 4.3%.
 Vegetable oil spiked 5.1%.
 Sugar rose 7.2% as Brazil diverts sugarcane from food into ethanol to capitalize on high crude prices.